opendocsg/slw-judgments-backfill/2015_SGHC_15/report.md

 43     The _Ladd v Marshall_ principles do not strictly apply in this application.
 Section 37(4) of the Supreme Court of Judicature Act (Cap 322, 2007 Rev Ed) states that the Court of Appeal should not receive further evidence, except in relation to an interlocutory order, unless there are “special

 grounds” (see also O 57 r 13 of the Rules of Court (Cap 322, R 5, 2014 Rev Ed)).
-The expression, “special grounds”, has been judicially interpreted to mean the three conditions of _Ladd v Marshall_ (see the Court of Appeal’s decision in _Lassiter Ann Masters v To Keng Lam (alias Toh Jeanette)_ [2004] 2 SLR(R) 392 (“ _Lassiter Ann Masters_ ”) at [22]).
+The expression, “special grounds”, has been judicially interpreted to mean the three conditions of _Ladd v Marshall_ (see the Court of Appeal’s decision in _Lassiter Ann Masters v To Keng Lam (alias Toh Jeanette)_ <span class="citation">[2004] 2 SLR(R) 392</span> (“ _Lassiter Ann Masters_ ”) at [22]).
 I note that there is no equivalent provision for an originating summons commenced in the High Court or, more specifically, in relation to a review by the High Court of a jurisdictional ruling under s 10 of the IAA.

 44     However, a party does not in my view have a full unconditional power to adduce fresh evidence at will.
 As observed in _Lassiter Ann Masters_ at [26], the court has discretion whether to admit such evidence and reasonable conditions must be set.
 In exercising this discretion, I thought it appropriate to refer to the three conditions of the _Ladd v Marshall_ test, with a slightly less stringent first condition (see _Lassiter Ann Masters_ at [24]).
 Applying these conditions, fresh evidence may be admitted if: